 Has the role of Elders changed over time?

 In some communities, when families move apart, Elders will travel to visit the family members in order to keep in touch and to prevent them from forgetting their connections.
 In some jurisdictions, Elders have a real presence in the schools.
-Some Elders have also formed organizations, with regular meetings and websites such as the BC Elders Communications Society.
+Some Elders have also formed organizations, with regular meetings and websites such as the BC Elders Gathering.

 What are the duties of elders?